All Episodes

 We're supposed to look the other way while the chance for economic growth and prosperity is increasing.

-We're supposed to look the other way when the president of the United States talks about how people Go tribal when things get tough economically when he's defining the term going tribal.
+We're supposed to look the other way when the president of the United States talks about how people go tribal when things get tough economically, when he's defining the term going tribal.

-When the Democrats and their buddies in the media laugh at, impugn, and make fun of the people and the traditions and the institutions that have made this country great were supposed to look the other way and pay no attention to it.
+We're supposed to look the other way when the Democrats and their buddies in the media laugh at, impugn, and make fun of the people and the traditions and the institutions that have made this country great.

 Why?